iliyafaramarzi/web-scraper-tool/README.md

 [tag] texts - return all texts of [tag]\
 download images - Download all images in page\
 [tag] count - return how many times [tag] used\
-download images - Download all images in page:\
+download images - Download all images in page:
-- sl : If use -sl don\'t get links like : [url]/[image address]\
+- -sl : If use -sl don\'t get links like : [url]/[image address]\
-Image format : you can change image format to save (not recommended)\
+- Image format : you can change image format to save (not recommended)\
--- : Detect Image format and save with right format\
+- -- : Detect Image format and save with right format\
-Command Type: download images [-sl] [--] ["png", "jpg", "svg", ...]
+- Command Type: download images [-sl] [--] ["png", "jpg", "svg", ...]